matloff/fastStat/README.md

 Often X has only the values only 1 and 0, indicating the presence or absence of some trait.
-That is the case in the opinion poll, for example, where the respondent replies Yes or not Yes.
+That is the case in the opinion poll, for example, where the respondent replies Yes (1) or not-Yes (0).
 Such a variable is called an *indicator variable*, as it indicates whether the trait is present or not.

 In this case, &#x100; reduces to the proportion of 1s, as with Q, the proportion of Yes responses to the opinion poll.
 After some algebraic